rht-labs/tech-exercise/docs/slides/content/kick-off.md

 ## Exercise
 #### Gather your apparatus 🔬🧑‍🔬
-1. Take a big Post-It and Sharpie
+1. Take a large Post-it note and a Sharpie marker.
-2. Holding it in portrait, write your name on the top or bottom
+2. Write your name on the top or bottom of the note (in portrait orientation).

 ## Exercise
-#### Find someone you've never met before
+#### Choose someone you've never met before
-- Pass the Post-It to them <!-- {.element: class="fragment"  data-fragment-index="1"} -->
+- Pass the Post-it note to them <!-- {.element: class="fragment"  data-fragment-index="1"} -->
-- Set 30 seconds timer<!-- {.element: class="fragment"  data-fragment-index="2"} -->
+- Set a 30 seconds timer<!-- {.element: class="fragment"  data-fragment-index="2"} -->
-- Draw a part of owner's face on the Posts-It:<!-- {.element: class="fragment"  data-fragment-index="3"} -->
+- Draw a part of owner's face on the Post-it note:<!-- {.element: class="fragment"  data-fragment-index="3"} -->
   * Eyes <!-- {.element: class="fragment"  data-fragment-index="3"} -->
-- Swap back admire the work ... then find a new partner. <!-- {.element: class="fragment"  data-fragment-index="4"} -->
+- Swap back, admire the work, and then choose a new partner. <!-- {.element: class="fragment"  data-fragment-index="4"} -->
 - Repeat the process for more facial features <!-- {.element: class="fragment"  data-fragment-index="5"} -->
   * Nose <!-- {.element: class="fragment"  data-fragment-index="5"} -->
   * Mouth <!-- {.element: class="fragment"  data-fragment-index="6"} -->